By: William C. “Bubba” Head, Marietta DUI Lawyer

 Shockingly, the other Cobb County police officer (who made the DUI arrest) also misstated this exact same “false negative” information but did not claim to know anything about the false positive rate.
 So, either police training was being routinely slanted, or the lieutenant and the junior officer conferred to go over this before trial.

 The younger arresting officer also claimed to have read the so-called NHTSA Robustness of Horizontal Gaze Nystagmus (HGN) study from 2007, but could not tell recall any details from that government-sponsored report.
 The arresting officer was well aware that Mr. Head had told the jurors that he conducted the HGN (horizontal gaze nystagmus) test improperly, and tried to defend the manner of giving this HGN eye test.

-Both officers incorrectly testified that the NHTSA standardized field sobriety test (SFST) three-test battery were designed to identify IMPAIRMENT, and not the TRUE purpose of the sobriety test evaluations.
-Sobriety tests like these have NEVER been correlated to driving impairment, and Dr. Marcelline Burns published this disclaimer in her report, and has publicly said this for decades.
+Both officers incorrectly testified that the NHTSA standardized field sobriety test (SFST) three-test battery was designed to identify IMPAIRMENT and not the TRUE purpose of the sobriety test evaluations.
+Sobriety tests like these have NEVER been correlated to driving impairment, and Dr. Marcelline Burns published this disclaimer in her report and has publicly said this for decades.